AngellusMortis/sxm-player/README.rst

 Features
 --------

+* Provides a CLI SiriusXM client
+* Can easily provide any SiriusXM client via an anonymous HLS stream that can be play on any comptaible remote client
-* Runs a Discord bot that can play SiriusXM channel
+* Provides CLI interface to play SiriusXM channel to a MP3 file on disk
 * Can archive live streams from a channel and process any songs/shows from it
-* Can ad-hoc playback any saved archives of songs/shows
-* Can creaste an inifinit random playlist of archived songs
+* Pluggable API to allow you to create your own SiriusXM clients on top of it

 Credits
 -------